 Opening a jar is easier.
 So, why should you make your own mayonnaise?

 When I was a commis chef at Le Rempart in Tournus, my old head chef maintained mayonnaise should never have strong a flavour.
 Instead, it should bring out the flavours of the other ingredients on the plate.
 He’d held a coveted Michelin star for years – who was I to argue?

-And no doubt bought mayonnaise has a distinctive flavour.
-And it competes with everything it accompanies.
+And there’s no doubt shop-bought mayonnaise has a distinctive flavour that competes with everything it accompanies.

 You can customise it

 Follow the original mayonnaise recipe to start with.
 Then mix in other ingredients to give it the flavour you want.
 Marie rose sauce is a classic example.
 But you can add whatever you fancy, herbs, lemon – juice and/or zest, paprika… let your imagination guide you.